The government has introduced a Test and Trace Support Payment of £500 to help you if you have lost income because you have been told to self-isolate.

 - Pension Credit

-You might also be eligible if you do not receive any of the above benefits, and you are on a low income and will face financial hardship as a result of not being able to work while you are self-isolating.
+You could still be eligible if you do not receive any of the above benefits, if you're on a low income and will face financial hardship as a result of not being able to work while you're self-isolating.
 This is called a discretionary payment.

 You can claim the payment more than once, if you are told to self-isolate multiple times, as long as you meet the eligibility criteria for each individual claim and your periods of self-isolation do not overlap.

-You can make a claim up to 14 days after your period of self-isolation has ended.
-We will not accept any applications submitted after that.
+You can make a claim up to 42 days after your period of self-isolation has started.
+We won't accept any applications submitted after that.

 You can get someone else to apply for you, but the money must be paid into your account.
-If you want to apply for this help over the telephone, you can contact our Welfare Support team on 01225 47 72 77.
+If you want to apply for this help over the telephone, call our Welfare Support team on 01225 47 72 77.

-If you have not been told to self-isolate by NHS Test and Trace, then you are not eligible to claim a Test and Trace Support Payment, unless you are claiming as a parent or carer of a child or young person who has been told to self-isolate.
-If you think you have symptoms of COVID-19, then you should get a test.
+If you haven't been told to self-isolate by NHS Test and Trace, then you are not eligible to claim a Test and Trace Support Payment, unless you are claiming as a parent or carer of a child or young person who has been told to self-isolate.
+If you think you have symptoms of COVID-19, please get a test

-You're not eligible for a Test and Trace Support Payment scheme does not cover people who are self-isolating after returning to the UK from abroad, unless you have tested positive for coronavirus, or have been instructed to self-isolate by NHS Test and Trace or the NHS COVID-19 app, or you're claiming as a parent or carer.
+You're not eligible for a Test and Trace Support Payment if you're self-isolating after returning to the UK from abroad, unless you've tested positive for COVID-19, been instructed to self-isolate by NHS Test and Trace or the NHS COVID-19 app, or you're claiming as a parent or carer.

 You're not eligible for a Test and Trace Support Payment if you're furloughed from work.
-This type of payment only applies if you face a reduction in income because they cannot work whilst self-isolating.
+This type of payment only applies if you face a reduction in income because you can't work whilst self-isolating.

-If your income is lower because you are on furlough, and you have concerns over food supply, welfare or well-being, you may be able to get some support and advice from the Compassionate Community Hub.
+If your income is lower because you're furloughed, and you have concerns over food supply, welfare or well-being, you may be able to get some support and advice from the Compassionate Community Hub:

 Before you apply

-You can apply online for this payment.
-Before you apply, you will need all of the following:
+Before you apply online, you will need all of the following:

-- A notification from NHS Test and Trace notification asking the child or qualifying young person to self-isolate
+- Eight digit reference number from the NHS Test and Trace notification asking the child or qualifying young person to self-isolate (if applicable)

 - Proof that you receive one of the qualifying benefits

-- A statement for the bank account you would like us to make the payment into
+- Bank statement for the account you would like the payment to be paid into

-- Proof of your employment or, if you are self employed, evidence of self-assessment returns, trading income and proof that your business delivers services which cannot be undertaken without social contact.
+- Proof of your employment (if self-employed, evidence of self-assessment returns, trading income and proof that your business delivers services which cannot be undertaken without social contact)

-We will check the information you have provided to establish whether you are eligible.
+We will check the information you have provided to establish whether you're eligible.
 Once we have carried out these checks, we will issue a payment within three working days of receiving your application, into the bank account you have provided.

-How to ensure you can use the payment, even if your bank account is overdrawn
+Ensure you can use the payment, even if your account is overdrawn

 Keep a copy of your letter, in case there is any dispute later.